star-39/moe-sticker-bot/README.md

 ```
 docker run -dt ghcr.io/star-39/moe-sticker-bot --bot_token="..."
 ```
-If you are on ARM64(AArch64) arch, `aarch64` tag is also available
+If you are on ARM64(AArch64) arch, append `aarch64` all tags.

-To deploy all the features, it is recommended through podman and pods.
+To deploy all features, it is recommended through podman and pods.
 ```
 podman pod create --name p-moe-sticker-bot -p 443:443
 podman volume create moe-sticker-bot-db